ejdostal/elist_analysis/README.md

 - **Loyalty Program Success** - An assessment of the loyalty program on customer retention and sales.

 <!--- **Refunds by Apple Product:** Comparing and analyzing returns by Apple product, focusing on Refund rate, Number of refunds, and AOV. -->

 ## Table of Contents
 Jump to sections of interest quickly using the following links.
-Happy analyzing!

 - [TechHub Post-Pandemic Analysis](#techhub-post-pandemic-analysis)
   - [Table of Contents](#table-of-contents)